pi-agi/composer/src/asset/agi/music/composer-main.agi.md

 {
 "type": "addNote",
 "input": {
-"instrumentName": "Garageband Instrument Name", "note": "Note to be played",
+"instrumentName": "<Garageband Instrument Name>", "note": "Note to be played",
 "duration": "Duration of the note.
 Make sure the duration here corresponds to the desired tempo and overall length.
 At 120 BPM, a quarter note would last 0.5 seconds.
 For a 2-minute long MIDI, you need to ensure the total duration of all notes sums up to approximately 120 seconds.
-While setting this value, you can refer the duration map below.", "velocity": "Velocity of the note"
+While setting this value, you can refer the duration map below, you should use the key there as your value like 'quarter'.", "velocity": "Velocity of the note"
+}
+}

+For 'addChord', the input will include the instrument name, note and duration.
+Here is an example payload for 'addChord':
+{
+"type": "addChord",
+"input": {
+"instrumentName": "<Garageband Instrument Name>", "notes: string[]": "Array of notes to be played as chord", "duration": "Duration of the chord.
+Make sure the duration here corresponds to the desired tempo and overall length.
+At 120 BPM, a quarter note would last 0.5 seconds.
+For a 2-minute long MIDI, you need to ensure the total duration of all notes sums up to approximately 120 seconds.
+While setting this value, you can refer the duration map below, you should use the key there as your value like 'quarter'.", "velocity": "Velocity of the chord"
 }
 }